 I can thank my mother for introducing me to Yoga at age 16, but it would be 10 years later in the year 2000 that I began to practice regularly, starting to teach in 2005.
 Trained in Europe & India, I am a certified teacher of Kundalini Yoga (KRI, 2005) and Sivananda Hatha Yoga (2007).
-More recently, through my joy of working with children, I have trained in Radiant Child Yoga (2010) and Yoga for children with developmental challenges (2009).
+Through my joy of working with children, I have also trained in Radiant Child Yoga (2010) and Yoga for children with developmental challenges (2009).
 Since 2003 I have been practicing Vipassana meditation and in 2011 I started to facilitate a sitting group.
 As time goes by I have seen how my own meditation practice influences my teaching of yoga; embracing yoga as a mindfulness practice and a way to explore life through body, mind and heart.

 In 2006, disillusioned & seeking something else, I left my office job to embark on a journey that over two years would take me from the ashrams in South India, to meditation retreats in Thailand, up through China to reach the Himalayas in Tibet, Nepal & India.
 This was a soul-searching time of meeting many teachers & opening to new experiences that would ultimately lead me back to my own heart and inner guide.